The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Feature Accuracy.} Training the classifiers on noisy data in Scenario~1 has a non-negligible impact on their performance that varies by the dataset\PaperLong{\ as we can see in the first row in Figure~\ref{fig:classification-results-all-FeatureAccuracy})}.
-For \textsf{Contraceptive}\PaperLong{\ (Figure~\ref{fig:classification-results-all-FeatureAccuracy-1-contra})}, the algorithms show a certain robustness until the quality reaches a threshold of 0.8, where the performance degrades more steeply and eventually falls below baseline performance between a quality of 0.4 and 0.2.
-A similar robustness can be noticed for \textsf{Credit}\PaperLong{\ in Figure~\ref{fig:classification-results-all-FeatureAccuracy-1-credit}}, except for MLP, which performs much worse ($>$10\% drop in $F_1$-score) after introducing only a small amount of noise to the features.
-Figure~\ref{fig:classification-results-all-FeatureAccuracy-1-telco} shows an interesting pattern: The linear models (SVM and LogR) seem very robust to degrading feature accuracy up to a certain point, where they suddenly lose performance rapidly until they meet with the majority class baseline.\PaperLong{\ The differences in the datasets do not allow us to make general statements besides that initial robustness.
-For more insights, one could investigate the influence of the separate feature accuracy qualities (for categorical and numerical values) as the combination of them does not allow us to reason about their individual contribution to the overall loss in performance.} \PaperLong{ }
+\stitle{Feature Accuracy} Training the classifiers on noisy data in Scenario~1 has a non-negligible impact on their performance that varies by the dataset\PaperLong{(as Figure~\ref{fig:classification-results-all-FeatureAccuracy} shows)}.
+For \textsf{Contraceptive}\PaperLong{(see Figure~\ref{fig:classification-results-all-FeatureAccuracy-1-contra})}, the algorithms show a certain robustness until the quality reaches a threshold of~0.8, where the performance degrades more steeply and eventually falls below baseline performance between a quality of~0.4 and~0.2.
+A similar robustness can be noticed for \textsf{Credit}\PaperLong{in Figure~\ref{fig:classification-results-all-FeatureAccuracy-1-credit}}, except for MLP-1, which performs much worse~($>$10\pt drop in $F_1$-score) after introducing only a small amount of noise to the features.
+The linear models~(SVM and LogR) and GB as a tree-based model seem very robust to degrading feature accuracy up to a certain point, where they suddenly lose performance rapidly until they meet the majority class baseline.
+For the \textsf{COVID} dataset, we observe an initial sharp decline in performance across all algorithms as the feature accuracy decreases, reaching a stable $F_1$-score once the quality drops to 0.6.
+Beyond this point, the $F_1$-score remains relatively constant until the quality falls below 0.3. \PaperLong{The differences in the datasets do not allow us to make general statements besides that initial robustness.
+For more insights, one could investigate the influence of the separate feature accuracy qualities~(for categorical and numerical values) as the combination of them does not allow us to reason about their individual contribution to the overall loss in performance.}\PaperLong{ }